-The Group's profit for the year ended 31 December 2021 and the state of affairs of the Company and the Group at that date are set out in the consolidated financial statements on pages 32 to 38 and pages 99 to 100.
+The Group's profit for the year ended 31 December 2022 and the state of affairs of the Company and the Group at that date are set out in the consolidated financial statements on pages 32 to 38 and pages 104 to 105.

-The directors recommend the payment of a final dividend of HK2.50 cents per ordinary share of par value HK\$0.05 each in respect of the year ended 31 December 2021 (2020: HK0.50 cents per ordinary share of par value HK\$0.01 each), to shareholders whose name appeared on the register of members on 8 June 2022.
-The final dividend if approved, will be payable to the shareholders on or around 23 June 2022.
+The directors recommend the payment of a final dividend of HK2 cents per ordinary share in respect of the year ended 31 December 2022 (2021: HK2.50 cents), to shareholders whose names appear on the register of members on 7 June 2023.
+The final dividend if approved, will be payable to the shareholders on or around 21 June 2023.